-Oakland Pride welcomes to the main stage Grammy® Award-nominated and multi-platinum R&B recording artist and film/TV actress Deborah Cox who made her Broadway debut in the lead role in Elton John an Tim Rice’s musical, Alda.
+Oakland Pride welcomes to the main stage Grammy® Award-nominated and R&B recording artist retro-soul singer and songwriter Andra Day.

 Appetizers + Snacks

 Meet & Greet with artists

 VIP TICKETS WILL BE ON SALE SOON!